 - The reduced limbic volumes were associated with depression and smoking in adulthood.

-- Participation in Safe African American Families, a parenting-focused drug use prevention program, ameliorated those associations.
+- Participation in Strong African American Families, a parenting-focused drug use prevention program, ameliorated those associations.

 Children who grow up in poverty are vulnerable to a variety of health problems that often begin early in life and can persist across the life course.
 Childhood poverty’s ill effects can include deficits in the development of brain structures in the limbic system, including the hippocampus and amygdala.
 These structures contribute to learning, memory, mood, and responses to stress, and thus are crucial for academic functioning and social development.
 They have been implicated in addiction and other psychiatric disorders.

 Dr. Gene H. Brody and colleagues at the Center for Family Research at the University of Georgia developed the parenting-focused Strong African American Families (SAAF) program with the aim of reducing the negative effects of poverty-associated life stresses on rural African American youths.
 Studies have demonstrated that SAAF improves participants’ self-control and reduces their propensity for drug use and conduct problems.
 Now, a new study suggests that SAAF can ameliorate poverty’s negative effects on limbic brain development.

 Dr. Brody and colleagues used magnetic resonance imaging (MRI) to measure the volumes of the amygdala and hippocampus in two groups of 25-year-olds who had participated in a study of SAAF when they were 11 years old.
 One group had participated with their families in SAAF, while the others were assigned to a comparison group that was not exposed to SAAF.
 In addition to imaging the brain, the researchers also collected the 25-year-olds’ self-reports of levels of depression, cigarette smoking, and alcohol use, and used these data to assess potential correlations between psychosocial outcomes and limbic region volumes.